RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - This is a required parameter and must be included.

     - `N1`, `J2`, and `FET` are examples of valid inputs.

-### overlay(action=add_node_pmids)

-`add_node_pmids` adds PubMed PMID's as node attributes to each node in the knowledge graph.
-This information is obtained from mapping node identifiers to MeSH terms and obtaining which PubMed articles have this MeSH term either labeling in the metadata or has the MeSH term occurring in the abstract of the article.

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### max_num

-    - The maximum number of values to return.
-Enter 'all' to return everything

-    - Acceptable input types: int or string.

-    - This is not a required parameter and may be omitted.

-    - `all`, `5`, and `50` are examples of valid inputs.

-    - If not specified the default input will be 100.

 ### overlay(action=fisher_exact_test)